Don Shave's Ancestral Family Tree

 Birth1676Dorcas Bassett was born in 1676.

-Death9 June 1707She died on 9 June 1707 at age ~31 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death9 June 1707She died on 9 June 1707 at age ~31 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of her death (at the age of 31) on Thursday, June 9th, 1707 is not known-surviving in 1707 was difficult-as neither death or birth location are known, used the conceptual continent

 Person SourceDorcas Bassett had person sources.1